aquifer/aquifer-git/README.md

 aquifer extension-add aquifer-git
 ```

+This extension also requires that you have [Git](https://git-scm.com) installed on your development environment and are able to access and push to the remote repository you are deploying to.

 ## Use
 This extension adds a `deploy-git` command to your Aquifer project.
 When run, it will checkout a git repository, build the current project into the repository, commit the changes, and push to the origin.